-- 1. In consultation with the college administration and the medical advisor, plans, organizes, budgets, implements, and evaluates the Associate of Science Radiography Program at Casper College, assuring effective program operations. - 2.
+- 1. In consultation with the college administration and the Advisory committee, plans, organizes, budgets, implements, and evaluates the Associate of Science Radiography Program at Casper College, assuring effective program operations. - 2.
 In consultation with the Radiography Advisory Committee develops student and instructional objectives and policy. - 3.
 Serves on the Radiography Advisory Committee and helps to schedule and coordinate meetings. - 4.
-Meets on a regular basis with the medical advisor, clinical education coordinator, clinical education instructors, and college officials. - 5.
+Meets on a regular basis with the clinical education coordinator, clinical education instructors, and college officials. - 5.
 Responsible for teaching a substantial amount of didactic courses, implementing clinical education student objectives, and establishing evaluation criteria for both areas. - 6.
 Maintains office hours for student consultation, clinical consultation, and program organization and administration. - 7.
-Maintains student and program records. - 8.
-Keeps current in field of radiography and education. - 9.
-Participates in professional organizations and encourages continuing education for students and community radiographers. - 10.
-Undertakes any activity deemed appropriate by the college administrative officials. - 11.
-Recruits and serves as chairperson of the student selection committee for new student radiographers at Casper College in the spring semester. - 12.
-Assures effective program operations. - 13.
-Plans program budget. - 14.
-Oversees ongoing program accreditation and assessment processes. - 15.
-Maintains current knowledge of the professional discipline and educational methodologies through continuing professional development. - 16.
+Performs the duties of the Radiation Safety Officer. - 8.
+Maintains student and program records. - 9.
+Keeps current in field of radiography and education. - 10.
+Participates in professional organizations and encourages continuing education for students and community radiographers. - 11.
+Undertakes any activity deemed appropriate by the college administrative officials. - 12.
+Recruits and serves as chairperson of the student selection committee for new student radiographers at Casper College in the spring semester. - 13.
+Assures effective program operations. - 14.
+Plans program budget. - 15.
+Oversees ongoing program accreditation and assessment processes. - 16.
+Maintains current knowledge of the professional discipline and educational methodologies through continuing professional development. - 17.
 Assumes the leadership role in the continued development of the program.